Thursday, February 5, 2026

 One of the biggest customer frustrations is feeling undervalued.
 They’ve had to chase for updates, then after weeks of waiting they’re told in a perfunctory way that their complaint hasn’t been upheld.
 It feels like a slap in the face.

-Communicate clearly and consistently throughout
+Communicate clearly and consistently throughout the complaint process

 To a customer, radio silence isn’t neutral.
 It’s a strong negative.
 Lack of updates is one of the most common drivers of repeat contact and escalation.